 System analysts analyze, create, and build customized information systems for companies.
 They are the link between the tech team and end-users.
 They aim to develop valuable systems.
-Also
+They also,

 Analysts work beyond technology.
 They grasp how corporate pieces work.
 It lets them create efficient processes that boost company performance.
-While knowledgeable about many technologies, system analysts rarely write code or build hardware.
+While knowledgeable about many new technologies and trends, system analysts rarely write code or build hardware.
 They should focus on:

 • Determining business needs and problem-solving.